biobakery/MetaPhlAn/README.md

 # MetaPhlAn2: Metagenomic Phylogenetic Analysis

-## What's new in version 2.9.13
+## What's new in version 2.9.15

-* Estimation of metagenome composed by unknown microbes
+* Estimation of metagenome composed by unknown microbes with parameter `--unknown_estimation`
-* Automatic retrieval and installation of the latest MetaPhlAn2 database
+* Automatic retrieval and installation of the latest MetaPhlAn2  with parameter `--index latest`
 * New MetaPhlAn2 marker genes extracted with a newer version of ChocoPhlAn based on UniRef
 * Calculation of metagenome size for improved estimation of reads mapped to a given clade
 * Inclusion of NCBI taxonomy ID in the ouput file